Touring Italy's Vineyards

 Each August 10th, in honor of San Lorenzo, MTV sponsors a wine tasting festival held in the finest piazzas throughout Italy, showcasing the finest Italian wines.
 If you happen to find yourself in Italy in August, find your way to the closest participating square and soak up the wine, the music, and the atmosphere.
-You can easily find out where the event take place by region on the Calici di Stelle dedicated page.
+You can easily find out where the event takes place by region on the Calici di Stelle dedicated page.

 Once again, at the end of September, participating MTV wineries throw their doors open to the public on a Sunday—this time in celebration of the grape harvest.
 Benvenuta Vendemmia follows up on the same path as Cantine Aperte and offers just as much fun.
 You can find all relevant information, including participating cellars on the Benvenuta Vendemmia dedicated web page.

 If you live to eat (and drink wine, of course), consider a vacation built around the food and wine specialties of Italy.
 You won't find two-week tours herding you like cattle to a different region each day of your trip.
 Instead, you'll find shorter, 3-4 day, total immersion, VIP tours, serving up quality rather than quantity and allowing you to savor the experience rather than rushing you around the vineyards in 14 days.
 A place to start your search for the perfect wine tour is Le Strade del Vino e dei Sapori in Italia website.
 Dedicated to the well known Strade del Vino (recognized itineraries revolving around the world of wine) initiative, you'll find plenty of amazing ideas, tours and locations to enjoy.